cofacts/rumors-line-bot/README.md

 4. User votes a reply
   - `UserInput` / `Feedback-Vote` / `<articleId>/<replyId>`
+  - When the LIFF opens, page view for page `/feedback/yes` or `/feedback/no` is also sent.

 5. User want to submit a new article
   - `Article` / `Create` / `Yes`